-Racism and Targeted Hate: A Restorative Approach Case Study
+Targeted Hate & Racism: A Restorative Approach Case Study

-In this session we will explore recent case studies of scenarios involving racism and targeted hate handled by SST’s team of subject matter experts.
-We will discuss the significance of Digital Threat Assessment® and the importance of regularly assessing social media and other digital platforms for any signs of digital leakage that may indicate racism and/or targeted hate.
+In this session we will explore recent case studies of scenarios involving targeted hate and racism handled by SST’s team of subject matter experts.
+We will discuss the significance of Digital Threat Assessment® and the importance of regularly assessing social media and other digital platforms for any signs of digital leakage that may indicate targeted hate and/or racism.
 We will also cover how to apply restorative practices to ensure school connectedness and best practices related to communication and incident management.
-You will leave this session with a better understanding of how to identify distinct aspects of discrimination as well as hate-related incidents and will receive an Interactive Resource Guide to support your Threat Assessment response to racism and targeted hate.
+You will leave this session with a better understanding of how to identify distinct aspects of discrimination as well as hate-related incidents and will receive an Interactive Resource Guide to support your Threat Assessment response to targeted hate and racism.

-- Case Studies involving real incidents of racism and targeted hate and the impact on individuals and communities
+- Case Studies involving real incidents of targeted hate and racism and the impact on individuals and communities

-- An overview of the key principles and elements of restorative practices, and how they can be applied in the context of addressing racism and targeted hate in school communities
+- An overview of the key principles and elements of restorative practices, and how they can be applied in the context of addressing targeted hate and racism in school communities

-- Strategies to address hate and racism through early identification with Digital Threat Assessment® techniques
+- Strategies to address targeted hate and racism through early identification with Digital Threat Assessment® techniques

 - Best practices related to communication and incident management

 - Examples of erase Report It / PSSTWorld anonymous student tips